mayocat/mayocat.org/contents/installation-guide.md

 To install and run Mayocat Shop on a machine, you will need the following :

 * A Java runtime environment, version 1.7 or above
-* A Postgresql database, version 9.2 or above
+* A Postgresql database, version 9.2 or above, with postgres-contrib

 The following guide assumes experience in operating a UNIX system.
 All examples are given in the context of a debian system, please adapt accordingly to your distribution flavor.

 Unbox
 -----

-Download and unzip the lastest released version of Mayocat Shop.
+Download and unzip the latest released version of Mayocat Shop.
+You can find the latest released version on the home page of this site or on [Github](https://github.com/mayocat/mayocat-shop/releases)

-If you're into one-liners, and assuming you have cURL and unzip commands available :

-    curl -L http://www.mayocat.org/primeur > mayocat.zip && unzip -q mayocat.zip && rm mayocat.zip && ls | grep mayocat

-Which should give you an output like this :

-      % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current Dload  Upload   Total   Spent    Left  Speed
-    100 28.5M  100 28.5M    0     0  1233k      0  0:00:23  0:00:23 --:--:-- 1356k
-    mayocat-shop-distribution-0.7

 Create the database
 -------------------